 As we were leaving, a strange thing happened.
 We saw Santa in a camper van!
 He was wearing his red santa suit, complete with red furred hat and white beard.
 He waved at the children and smiled at me.
 At no point did he secretly ask me what the children had received for Christmas…and yet when they children came up from the beach he had a lovely chat with them and seemed to know what presents they had been given.
 The children were astonished.
 He told them that he was having a week’s holiday and would be starting back the following week making toys ready for next Christmas.
 It was a lovely, unexpected moment to finish off a gorgeous day out.

 Anyway, my main reason for writing today was to say that beaches are not just for summer, the children had fantastic fun in winter too.
+Make sure you take a flask and a rain jacket.
 Also, you never know who you might meet!